THE VFA PIONEER HISTORIES PROJECT

 JW: Like what?

-RCB: Well, because I worked in the congressional office, one of the things was a national health service, and early on, the Dellums office was very interested in sponsoring a legislation for a National Health Service, which took quite a while – a couple of years of arguing and working things out – but it was a remarkable bill and I got very involved in that.
-We had national affiliates of the Committee for a National Health Service all over the country, and we tried to get co-sponsors, and we did get congressional co-sponsors.
+RCB: Well, because I worked in the congressional office, one of the things was a national health service, and early on, the Dellums office was very interested in sponsoring a legislation for a National Health Service, which took quite a while – a couple of years of arguing and working things out – but it was a remarkable bill and I got very involved in that (and other health policy issues).
+We had national affiliates of the Committee for a National Health Service all over the country, and we did get Congressional co-sponsors.
 So, there was a lot of work around health care.

 JW: Did women’s reproductive health issues come up?
 I’m just curious.

 RCB: Very definitely.
 Until Roe.
 We thought it was over, right?
 We thought we’d gotten it.
-And through the midwifery movement, there was that expanded concept of women’s reproductive rights, autonomy, and ability to make decisions for herself with a midwife, as opposed to being told how and what you’re going to do, when you’re giving birth, and prenatal.
-So, it was a pretty expansive definition I think, of reproductive rights.
+And through the midwifery movement, there was that expanded concept of women’s reproductive rights, autonomy, important of prenatal care, and ability to make decisions for herself with a midwife, as opposed to being told how and what you’re going to do, when you’re giving birth, etc. So, it was a pretty expansive definition I think, of reproductive rights.
 But we certainly were all involved with that.
 And here we are again.

 JW: Did you join any particular organization?